spicyjack/streambake/docs/streambake.md

 ## Project Features ##
 - HTTP front end
-  - Accepts API requests, relays them to the server via a local socket
+  - Accepts API requests from clients (iOS/watchOS/tvOS/Android), relays them to the server via a local socket
   - Authenticates clients, either through a user database, or SSL certs
     - How to use multiple SSL certs with different webservers?
     - SSL client cert + password?
     - How to get the SSL cert to clients (iOS/Android/CLI)?
-  - Use Dancer/Dancer2 for the server side, and JSON for sending commands from clients
+  - Use Mojolicious for the server side, and JSON for API requests from clients
-  - Authenticate each request like Amazon does for AWS commands, checksum the command plus the credentials, and the server can also check checksum and credentials to verify the command from the client
+  - Authenticate each API request like Amazon does for AWS commands, checksum the command plus the credentials, and the server can also check checksum and credentials to verify the command from the client
 - Dedicated "server" backend
   - Read files from the local filesystem and push them to `Icecast/Shoutcast`